call for a free consultation (800) 242-2962

 Burns happen most often in the home.
 Accidentally touching a scalding pan or getting a mild steam burn while cooking might not be grounds to sue anyone, but an incident like a product defect could be.
 Product defects that lead to electrical, chemical, thermal, or radiation burns may come with the opportunity to bring a claim against the item’s manufacturer.
 Household items such as hot water heaters, electrical appliances, and chemical cleaners can all lead to serious burn injuries.
-In these cases, a product liability lawyer could help you fight for compensation.
+In these cases, an Atlanta product liability lawyer could help you fight for compensation.

-Another common circumstance that leads to burn injuries is a car accident in Atlanta.
+Another common circumstance that leads to burn injuries is a car accident in Atlanta, GA.
 Crashes can cause significant burns on victims in the event of a car fire.
 In these cases, burn victims could potentially bring claims against the at-fault driver or a third party.
 The workplace is another frequent setting for burn injuries.
 Employees who have to handle electricity, hazardous chemicals, or explosion risks like oil and gas industry equipment, are at high risk for burns in the workplace.
 Before you file a workers’ compensation claim in Georgia, explore your opportunities with the civil courts.
 If the incident involved negligence, you could receive more in a personal injury lawsuit.

 Sadly, some burn injuries result in wrongful death.
 Fatal third-degree burns can occur in numerous circumstances.
 Most burn-related deaths do not stem from the burn itself, but complications that arise from this type of injury.
 Shock, infection, sepsis, respiratory failure, lack of oxygen to the brain, and hypothermia are all common causes of death following bad burns.
 If a loved one passes away from complications of a burn, you may be able to file an Atlanta wrongful death claim on behalf of the deceased and your surviving family members.